Members visit free all year! Purchase and visit today.

 Avoid the line!
 Print your tickets at home.

-The Zoo has a colony of seven feathertail gliders, all males.
-These boys came from the Columbus Zoo, where they have a very successful breeding program.
+The Zoo has a colony of four feathertail gliders, all males.
+These boys came from the Columbus Zoo, where they have a very successful breeding program

 They are found in the nocturnal section of the Small Mammal House.
 They may be asleep in their nest box, but are usually out and about once the lights go off.